MNLKuzmin/SkinCancerDetection/README.md

 # Skin cancer detection with Convolutional Neural Networks

 Skin cancer is by far the most common type of cancer.
-<br>We want to build an app that analyzes pictures of skin anomalis to determine whether or not a skin anomaly is cancerous, to help healthcare providers make a diagnosis.
+<br>We want to build an app that analyzes pictures of skin anomalies to determine whether or not a skin anomaly is cancerous, to help healthcare providers make a diagnosis.
 <br>This app would be advantageous for doctors since their diagnosis will not only be based on their visual inspection of the skin but also supported by a powerful Neural Network model that compares the picture of a patient’s lesion with thousands (and potentially millions) of other ones, stored in a constantly growing database.
 <br>The accuracy that we were able to achieve in building the core engine of the app (our CNN model) is between 70% and 80% for our 9 classes classification model.
 <br>The recall rate that we obtained was about 85% in our binary classification model.